JarrodMalkovic/maze-solver/README.md

 Project is created with:

-- JavaScript, HTML, CSS, Heroku
+- JavaScript, HTML, CSS and deployed using Netlify

 ## License